SkylineCommunications/dataminer-docs/connector-help/connector_help/2WCOM Flex DSR02+.md

 In addition, the following page buttons display more detailed event information:

 - **Audio Event**: Displays a table with information about the audio event settings.
-- **Icecast Event**: Displays settings in theAoip Icecast Input Data Event Table.
+- **Icecast Event**: Displays settings in the Aoip Icecast Input Data Event Table.
-- **UDP Event**: Displays settings in theAoip UDP Input Data Event Table.
+- **UDP Event**: Displays settings in the Aoip UDP Input Data Event Table.
-- **Flexsource Event**: Displays settings in theFlex Source Event Table.
+- **Flexsource Event**: Displays settings in the Flex Source Event Table.
-- **DTE Event**: Displays settings in theDTE Event Table.
+- **DTE Event**: Displays settings in the DTE Event Table.
 - **Audio Level Event**: Displays settings in the Audio Level Event Table.
 - **Other Events**: Contains settings for the case temperature events (e.g. Case Temperature Event Max Value) and internal storage (Internal Storage Event Enabled).